jonathandewitt-dev/make-menu-accessible/readme.md

   2. Sets `tabindex="0"` on only the items in the currently visible menus, and `tabindex="-1"` on all items inside hidden menus.
   3. Sets `aria-haspopup` on links that appear to be associated with a submenu.
   4. Sets `aria-expanded="false"` by default on all links associated with a submenu, and toggles that value to `"true"` if the user expands it with the keyboard.
-  5. Sets `aria-hidden="true"` by default on all submenus, and toggles that value to `"true"` if the user expands it with the keyboard.
+  5. Sets `aria-hidden="true"` by default on all submenus, and toggles that value to `"false"` if the user expands it with the keyboard.
   6. Sets `aria-label` or `aria-labelledby` as outlined in the [labels](#labels) section of this document.

 **KEYBOARD NAVIGATION**